Helium820/image_classification/README.md

 ### Inference test
-Directory `inference_dir/` contains the elements needed for processing a quick detection with trained model by running .
+Directory `inference_dir/` contains the elements needed for processing a quick detection with trained model by running jupyter notebook.
 An example has been done in `input/` and `output/` directories.

 Download the pre-trained cloud-detection model: `link not ready`